KSP-RO/RP-1/README.md

         {
             name = booster  # The name of this config

+            TECHLIMIT  # Guidance Unit (Starting), 1m
-            TECHLIMIT  # We'll define our efficiencies per tech level
+                       # We'll define our efficiencies per tech level
                        # Sandbox play will pick the best TECHLIMIT per AVIONICSCONFIG
+                       # We generally try to add a comment saying what this confic
+                       # was created from (in this case, the first Guidance Unit)
             {
                 name = start                # This is the name of the technology that
                                             # should be unlocked for this to be
                                             # available.

-                tonnageToMassRatio = 10     # This is how efficient this node is mass
+                tonnageToMassRatio = 26.13  # This is how efficient this node is mass
                                             # wise at 50% utilization.
 A higher number
                                             # here is more efficient.
 More than 50%
                                             # utilization will cause this to be
                                             # effectively higher too.

-                costPerControlledTon = 10   # This is how much the avionics portion of
+                costPerControlledTon = 13   # This is how much the avionics portion of
                                             # this part costs at 50% utilization.
                                             # Lower is better.
 This goes up exponentially
                                             # as utilization goes up.

-                enabledProceduralKw = 8     # This is the power drain when this part is
+                enabledProceduralW = 150    # This is the power drain per controllable
+                                            # ton when this part is active,
-                                            # active, again at 50% utilization.
+                                            # again at 50% utilization.

-                standardAvionicsDensity = 6 # This helps make procedural avionics
+                standardAvionicsDensity = 5 # This helps make procedural avionics
                                             # match up to their in-game counterparts.
                                             # It's pretty much part mass / part volume.
                                             #